 Students may combine the School specialization with another emphasis in the program.
 In those cases, students need to recognize that certain programs will result in additional time and field placement work in the program.
-For example, the combination of College and School Counseling will require students to complete three years of traineeships: (1) two years at two of the following three settings: elementary, middle, and/or high school; and (2) one year in college/university setting.
+For example, the combination of a School Counseling specialization with a College emphasis will require students to complete three years of traineeships: (1) two years at two of the following three settings: elementary, middle, and/or high school; and (2) one year in college/university setting.